DreSean-Sutton/smashmate/README.md

 # Smashmate

-A web application for Smash Ultimate nerds interested in seeing the raw data behind the Fighters.
+A Full-Stack web application for Smash Ultimate nerds interested in seeing the raw data behind the Fighters.

 ### Why build this?